-As part of its Limited English Proficiency strategy, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area displays a Title VI compliance statement in English and Spanish on its regular public meeting sign-in sheets (see Appendix J).
-In addition, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area displays a large poster with a Title VI compliance statement in English and Spanish at public workshops on the long range transportation plan, charrettes and public hearings (see Illustrations 8 and 9).
+As part of its Limited English Proficiency strategy, the Metropolitan Transportation Planning Organization displays a Title VI compliance statement in English and Spanish on its regular public meeting sign-in sheets (see Appendix J).
+In addition, the Metropolitan Transportation Planning Organization displays a large poster with a Title VI compliance statement in English and Spanish at public workshops on the long range transportation plan, charrettes and public hearings (see Illustrations 8 and 9).